 Trouble falling asleep or having sleep is associated with a variety of health problems, both physical and psychological.
 Yes, it is completely normal in the nights leading up to an important presentation, or even a great job interview you take to get to sleep.

 But if you often find yourself lying awake, concerned or have specific problems (such as lack of money) or none you can see, it can be a sign of an anxiety disorder.
-According to some surveys, half of the people with anxiety disorders have serious problems sleeping.
+According to some surveys, half of the people treated with valium diazepam for anxiety disorders do not have serious problems sleeping.

 Another sign that anxiety may be in your life and wake up suddenly a few times, nervous, your mind racing, and you being unable to calm down.